jdoleary/Spellmasons/docs/TasksCurrent.md

 - Piercing arrows as default for archers
 - perk: long range cast only
 - perk: Start each level with 2x mana overfill
+- perk: Swap your max health and max mana
 - Idea: Level up spells along with perks
     - Leveling up could auto increase quantity / lower mana cost / speed mana recovery
 - Idea: "overwatch" where some archers can shoot even not on their turn if you walk in their LOS